bseltz-cohesity/scripts/sql/powershell/restoreSQLv2/README.md

 ## Point in Time Parameters

 * -logTime: (optional) Point in time to replay the logs to during the restore (e.g. '2019-04-10 22:31:05')
+* -noLogs: (optional) use the incremental/full backup prior to the specified logTime (and replay no logs)
 * -logRangeDays: (optional) number of days to look back from specified log time (default is 14 days)
 * -noStop: (optional) Replay the logs to the last transaction available